 Many people see branding as simply the creation of a logo and colour scheme, but it goes far beyond graphical components – it is really about creating meaning and a feeling amongst your target audience.

-From a marketing perspective, branding is a combination of a company’s name, sign / symbol / logo, colour scheme, strapline and overall design, as well as the way you communicate with customers and conduct your business.
+From a marketing perspective, branding extends beyond a combination of a company’s name, sign / symbol / logo, colour scheme, strapline and overall design, and into the way you communicate with customers and conduct your business.

 The purpose of branding, as opposed to advertising or the wider concept of marketing, is to build company awareness, memorability and customer loyalty.